2026 NFL Championship Round odds, lines, spreads: AFC, NFC title picks from 10,000 computer sims

 SportsLine's advanced model has simulated every game 10,000 times and locked in its NFL playoff best bets for the 2026 AFC and NFC Championship Games

 The 2026 NFL playoffs are down to the final four teams, with the 2026 Championship Round NFL schedule taking place on Sunday.
 Both No. 1 seeds will host, though one is a favorite and one is an underdog, per the Championship Round NFL odds via DraftKings Sportsbook.
 Seattle is giving 2.5 points to the Rams in the NFC title game at 6:30 p.m.
 ET, and the Seahawks have made the Super Bowl in each of its three previous times being a top seed.
 However, the first Super Bowl participant will come from the AFC Title Game at 3 p.m.
-ET, and the top-seeded Broncos are 5.5-point home underdogs to utilize in Championship Round NFL picks.
+ET, and the top-seeded Broncos are 4.5-point home underdogs to utilize in Championship Round NFL picks.
+That makes Denver the biggest conference championship home dog of all-time.

 Of course, Bo Nix (ankle) being done for the year has much to do with this Championship Round NFL spread as Denver's new starting quarterback, Jarrett Stidham, hasn't thrown a pass in two years.
 The Broncos do have the rest edge, and Drake Maye had four total fumbles plus an interception against Houston last week.
 Thus, there's lots to consider before making any NFL playoffs bets for the title games.
 All of the updated Championship Round NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Championship Round NFL picks now.